Ron W. Miller: Silverado Vineyards Winery

 After Miller left The Walt Disney Company in 1984, he and Diane resettled in the Napa Valley which became their permanent home.
 Ron and Diane established Silverado Vineyards in 1981, four years after the first acreage was purchased near the small town of Yountville, California.
 The couple championed environmental efforts in wine making, including helping to restore local riverbanks and creek beds and adopting solar power and hybrid-engine technology in the wine industry.

-Personal life
+Personal life and death

 As a student-athlete, Miller was introduced to 20-year-old student Diane Disney on a blind date after playing in a football game.
 They married in a small Episcopal church ceremony in Santa Barbara on May 9, 1954.
+Together, the couple had had seven children: Christopher, Joanna, Tamara, Jennifer (later Miller-Goff), Walter, Ronald, and Patrick.
+Miller became a widower in November 2013, when Diane died.

 Miller died from congestive heart failure at the age of 85 in Napa, California on February 9, 2019.